Kaila Novak

 Kaila Lillyanna "Kai" Novak (born March 24, 2002) is a Canadian soccer player who plays for AFC Toronto in the Northern Super League.

 Early life

-Novak began playing youth soccer at age four with St. Thomas SC.
+Novak was born in Canada, to a Czech father and an English mother.
+She began playing youth soccer at age four with St. Thomas SC.
 She later played with FC London.
 She later joined the Ontario REX program.

 College career

 In 2020, Novak began attending the University of California, Los Angeles, where she played for the women's soccer team.
 On March 26, 2021, she scored her first collegiate goal in a 2-1 loss to the Arizona State Sun Devils.
 After her first season, she was named to the Pac-12 Conference All-Freshman Team.
 She was named to the Academic Honour Roll for both her seasons.
 She opted out of playing soccer for her senior season.

 Club career

 In 2016, she began playing with FC London in League1 Ontario.

 In August 2024, Novak signed with English club Durham in the Women's Championship.
 She scored her first goal against the Blackburn Rovers.
 She departed the club following the conclusion of the 2024-25 season, having scored 3 goals across 24 appearances for the club.
 Following her departure from Durham, she spent time training with London City Lionesses, Crystal Palace FC, and Angel City FC, also playing in the 7v7 The Soccer Tournament 2025 with Angel City 7s in 2025.

 In September 2025, she signed with Northern Super League club AFC Toronto.
 She made her first start for the club in a 2-1 win over Calgary Wild FC on October 4, 2025, providing the assist for Toronto's first goal, and receiving a red card in the 62nd minute.
+On January 15, 2026, it was announced that she had signed a contract extension to keep her with Toronto through 2026.